If you have concerns about your care

 NHS care

 If you have concerns about your NHS care, then talk to the doctor or nurse first.
 It is important for you to raise any concerns you have.
-Don’t be worried that this will affect future treatment and care.
 If talking to the doctor or nurse doesn’t help things, you may want to take the issue further.

 - In England, you can speak to the Patient Advice and Liaison Service (PALS).
 Find out more on the NHS website.
 Your local Healthwatch service can also help if you want to make a complaint.

-- In Scotland, you can speak to the Patient Advice and Support Service.
+- In Scotland, you can speak to the Patient Advice and Support Service (PASS).
 Find out about them from Citizens Advice Scotland.

 - In Northern Ireland, the Patient and Client Council can help you with your complaint.
 Find out more from the nidirect website.